 13h15 – 14h00

 Bring your own refreshments for lunch.
 Drinks and snacks can be purchased at the theatre.

 The Business of Music

-The South African Association for Jazz Education (SAJE) is celebrating 25 years of promoting jazz and jazz education in South Africa.
-We organise festivals, conferences, outreach projects and workshops.
-Our mission is
+The South African Association for Jazz Education (SAJE) has been promoting jazz and jazz education in South Africa for 25 years.

 to build the jazz arts community by advancing education and research

 to promote skills and youth development, and performance

 Cape Town Big Band Jazz Festival celebrated their 20th Anniversary at the end of May 2018.

 The CTBBJ Festival showcases school, university and community big bands in a four evening Festival, at the end of May each year.
 Over the years the Festival has attracted national and international musicians who wish to be involved, especially in undertaking workshops in the disadvantaged community.

 From the funds raised from the Festival we support many music projects in the community.
 We support a Steelband Project at Ned Doman High School as well as Manenberg High School.
 Our Marimba Project supports Mount View High School, Ned Doman High School and Manenberg High School.
 We also support the Beau Soleil Music Africa Trust.